-Torres Strait Islander Aaron Fa’Aoso (pronounced far-so), father of two, has earned a living as a professional footballer, a Kings Cross bouncer, a remote community health worker, an acclaimed actor and—most recently–as the owner and manager of his own media production company.
-He has elected to produce his memoir in collaboration with me, Michelle Scott Tucker and it will be published by Pantera Press in 2022.
+Torres Strait Islander Aaron Fa’Aoso, father of two, has earned a living as a professional footballer, a Kings Cross bouncer, a remote community health worker, an acclaimed actor and—most recently–as the owner and manager of his own media production company.
+He has elected to produce his memoir in collaboration with me, Michelle Scott Tucker, and it will be published by Pantera Press in 2022.

 Frankly, it’s a privilege and an honour to work with Aaron.
 Like him, his story is smart and funny and full of emotional complexity and depth.
 I’m thrilled that we’ve found a publisher who is as ambitious for this important memoir as we are.

-Aaron has starred in films and TV series including RAN: Remote Area Nurse; East West 101; The Straits; and Bikie Wars: Brothers in Arms.
+Aaron can currently be seen in Strait to the Plate, an SBS show featuring the food and people of the Torres Strait, which he presents and produced.
+Aaron has also starred in films and TV series including RAN: Remote Area Nurse; East West 101; The Straits; Bikie Wars: Brothers in Arms, and Goldwater.
 His latest on-screen outings have included the documentary Blue Water Empire (which he also wrote and produced) and the hit ABC show Black Comedy.
-Aaron has received nominations for an AFI Award for Best Supporting Actor in a Television Drama and a Logie Award for Most Outstanding New Talent.
+Aaron has received nominations for an AFI Award for Best Supporting Actor in a Television Drama and for a Logie Award for Most Outstanding New Talent.

 Aaron actively supports and mentors others and is a board member of Media RING—an industry group which develops, provides and enhances career opportunities for Indigenous Australians in the media.
 However, Aaron’s career, and his role as an emerging leader, were both hard-won in the face of many setbacks and heartaches.